 Construction began on the site by removing the surrounding soil and damaged metal drainage pipe to clear the way for an entirely new drainage system.
 The job required 18 units of 60” Class III concrete pipe, totaling two 80 foot rows.
 Once the pipe was installed, the contractor used a flowable fill ready-mix to surround the pipe, curing them in place.
 The concrete provided more support for the structure to prevent the possibility of a future washout because of soft soils.
 Headwalls were added to the site for additional strength.
 After the concrete cured, the road was repaved, completing the job.

 Nearly a year after the emergency repair, the Florida Transportation Builders’ Association (FTBA) recognized Florida Safety Contractors with a ‘Special Significance’ award in their 2017 Best in Construction Awards during their annual convention on August 12, 2017 in Amelia Island, Fla.
-FTBA, whose mission is to foster a public understanding and support for transportation systems, awarded Florida Safety Contractors for their expedience in completing this project with little lead time, allowing for the reopening of the major road before anybody thought was possible.
+FTBA, whose mission is to foster a public understanding and support for transportation systems, awarded Florida Safety Contractors for their expedience in completing this project with little lead time, allowing for the reopening of the major road following this emergency repair situation.